Last Updated on

 - Pulling of ears and rubbing of cheeks and chin is a sure sign of discomfort.

-- Visible teeth emerging from the gums.
+- There are visible teeth emerging from the gums.

 - Has fever or rashes.